goobill/billdrian/README.md

     JSON.stringify(getData())

 The code is executed at [app.js](scripts/app.js#L154).
 You can see the JSON is encoded to Base64.
+The encoded data is then parsed to the paint page, where it is rendered.
+I went with the data in the URL to allow people to copy and paste their pages and send it anywhere.

 <img src="assets/design.jpg" width="300" alt="cloudflare_pricing">